 Your facility’s core staff is precious.
-Building out that team takes time.
-But when you need help right away, you need a flexible go-to alternative: a float pool.
+Building out that team takes time and effort.
+But when you need help right away, you need a flexible go-to alternative: a nurse float pool.

 Nurses who are part of a flexible float pool provide valuable support for your steady core team.
 During a given shift, these clinicians float to short-staffed units to help maintain safe nurse-to-patient ratios.
 And while float nurses do get the satisfaction of resolving crises, many core staff would rather stay put.